The Best Things to do in Murmansk: the Russian Arctic

 Where to sleep in Murmansk

-For a long time the Hotel Arktika held the record for being the tallest building north of the arctic circle.
-A classic Soviet era hotel that is prominent in Murmansks history It is still one of the best hotels in Murmansk, but if staying here is out of your budget you can also pay a visit to its restaurant bar on the top floor.
+Hotel Arktika: For a long time the Hotel Arktika held the record for being the tallest building north of the arctic circle.
+A classic Soviet era hotel that is prominent in Murmansks history It is still one of the best hotels in the city, but if staying here is out of your budget you can also pay a visit to its restaurant bar on the top floor.

 How to get to Murmansk

-Besides flying it is also possible to get to Murmansk by train.
-There are daily trains between Saint Petersburg and Murmansk taking 24 hours.
+by train: Besides flying, it is also possible to get to Murmansk by train.
+The Saint Petersburg to Murmansk train takes 24 hours.
 It’s a long, but very beautiful journey through the north of Russia.